 So, you’ve entered the toilet and here’s the sight that greets you – five completely empty urinals.
 This one is easy because you don’t have to worry about anyone else who is already in the bathroom, so you can pretty much take your pick of the lot.
 However, if you want to follow proper etiquette for anyone who may come in after you while you’re still at your chosen urinal then the following should be done.

 The correct course of action is to take the urinal on either end of the group.
 Urinals on the end of a row also have the most privacy.
-The image shows urinals that are pretty close to each other, so there’s not an awful lot of privacy here so the ends are still your best bet.
+The image shows urinals that are pretty close to each other, so there’s not an awful lot of privacy here, making the ends still your best bet.
 Some urinals have small privacy screens in-between each one, so it’s not as important to pick an end urinal if you’re conscious about privacy when you’re trying to go.
 You may be wondering why you should bother about that, but if you’re like me then having someone standing directly next to you when you’re trying to go puts a real block on your body actually responding to you and doing its thing.
+This is what we call ‘stage fright’.

 Here we have someone already in the bathroom.
 He may be a crudely drawn and skinny looking chap, but he’s nabbed one of the end spots, thus following the male etiquette.
 In this case you should maintain a buffer between you and the other male, so taking the one on the opposite end is the best choice.
 You could also take the middle one if you really want to, but since the end one is free you might as well take advantage of that.